AJCab/Music_LED_Controller/README.md

 # Music_LED_Controller
-Controls an LED strip using an Arduino UNO and a 3 Pin analog Sound Sensor
+Controls an LED strip using an Arduino UNO, a 3 Pin Sound Sensor, and FastLED Library.